thieu1995/mealpy/docs/source/pages/general/introduction.rst

 * MEALPY (MEta-heuristic ALgorithms in PYthon) is the largest Python module for the most cutting-edge nature-inspired meta-heuristic algorithms and is distributed under the GNU General Public License (GPL) V3 license.

-* Current version: 2.5.4, Total algorithms: 209 (129 original, 46 official variants, 34 developed variants)
+* Current version: 3.0.0, Total algorithms: 215 (190 official (original, hybrid, variants), 25 developed)

 * Different versions of mealpy in term of passing hyper-parameters.
 So please careful check your version before using this library (Check `All releases`_)
 	* mealpy < 1.0.5